CTSRD-CHERI/cheribuild/README.md

 ## Building and running CheriBSD

-To build CheriBSD (currently only possible on FreeBSD hosts) run `cheribuild.py cheribsd`.
+To build CheriBSD run `cheribuild.py cheribsd` or `cheribuild.py cheribsd-purecap`.

-If you would like to build all binaries in CheriBSD as pure capability programs you will need to pass the `-DWITH_CHERI_PURE` flag to make.
-This can either be set in the environment or passed as an option to cheribuild: `cheribuild.py cheribsd --cheribsd/build-options=-DWITH_CHERI_PURE`.
+If you would like to build all binaries in CheriBSD as pure capability programs can use the `cheribsd-purecap` target instead.
-The current default is to build the normal userspace binaries as MIPS binaries since this speeds up the boot under QEMU (because QEMU has to emulate the bounds checks instead of doing them in hardware).

 ### Disk image

 The disk image is created by the `cheribuild.py disk-image` target and can then be used as a boot disk by QEMU.
+To boot the pure-capability userspace you can use `cheribuild.py disk-image-purecap` instead.

 In order to customize the disk image it will add all files under (by default) `~/cheri/extra-files/` to the resulting image.
 When building the image cheribuild will ask you whether it should add your SSH public keys to the `/root/.ssh/authorized_keys` file in the CheriBSD image.
 It will also